-The following flowchart designed by a team in RMCH (Royal Manchester Children’s Hospital) & reproduced with permission, aims to promote a consistent approach for practitioners assessing pregnancy status in patients at RHC prior to risk-associated procedures.
+The following flowchart was adapted and reproduced with the permission of the Royal Manchester Children’s Hospital.
+It aims to promote a consistent approach for practitioners assessing pregnancy status in patients at RHC prior to risk-associated procedures.

 *Chart at RHC modified for Scottish law.

-1. Pre-testing patient information – Please also see Patient Information Leaflet
+1. Pre-testing patient information (see also Patient Information Leaflet)

 If possible patients should be informed at the earliest opportunity.
 The testing should be part of a routine assessment process, and this should be explained to the patient and parents/carers where appropriate.
 This will aid greatly in reducing elements of embarrassment and sensitivity during subsequent discussions on admission.